Top Things to Do in Split

 Where to Stay in Split

 The perfect location is somewhere close enough to the Old Town and the port, in case you’d like to go on a day trip.
 Of course, if you don’t mind the commotion and the fact the Old Town is a car-free zone, you can also stay in the middle of the Old Town.
 We stayed at a lovely apartment hotel, Mediterra Residence, located in the north part of Bačvice neighborhood about 5-10 minutes by foot from the Old Town.
 Another option we would recommend is staying at Varoš Neighborhood.
-The best options in our opinion are:
+These are best options in our opinion are:

-Hotels in the Old Town
+Hotels in Split Old Town

-Hotels in North Bačvice
+Hotels in Varoš & north Bačvice

 Free Split Card